Check whether flange and web are compact or non-compact sections.

 A solved problem 9.9.6 from Prof. Charles Salmon’s book.
 A solved problem 9.9.6 from Prof. Charles Salmon’s book.

-The I-beam section consists of three plates welded together, the Upper plate that represents the flange is a plate with the dimension of (16″x5/8″).
+The I-beam section consists of three plates welded together; the Upper plate representing the flange is a plate with the dimension of (16″x5/8″).

 The web part is a plate with a dimension of (26″x5/16″).